A hearty bean and ham soup recipe that is also budget-friendly can be difficult to find. And that’s why I love this recipe today!

 The ham bone cut needs to cook for a long time.
 That’s because the connective tissue is tough and takes a while to soften completely.

-While many people don’t love slow-cooking meats, there are many benefits in doing so, especially in this recipe.
+While many people don’t enjoy the process of slow-cooking meats, there are many benefits in doing so, especially in this recipe.

 Can You Use Leftover Ham Bone For This Soup Recipe?

-If your leftover ham hock is already cooked, you can remove the initial boiling time.
-However, if it is still raw, you have to boil it for 1 hour at first.
+You can remove the initial boiling time if your leftover ham hock is already cooked.
+However, if it is still raw, you must boil it for at least 1 hour.

 Ham and Bean Soup Ingredients

-If you want more bean recipes, check out Habichuelas Con Dulce or Easy Gbegiri Soup Recipe With Brown Beans.
+Check out more bean recipes: Habichuelas Con Dulce or Easy Gbegiri Soup Recipe With Brown Beans.

-How To Freeze Your 15-Bean And Ham Soup
+How To Freeze Your Bean And Ham Soup

 How To Thaw Your Ham Bone Soup